Editor's note: This is part one a two-part series examining the steps needed to unify wireless and wired networking. See part two here.

 Once you have the optimum placement and quantity APs, they'll need to be wired to the network.
 In most cases, this will be the local wiring closest already stuffed with alarmingly underused switches.
 Once again, an audit is necessary to understand what is actually being used.
 The devices still active will be a mix the following:

 - Docking stations for laptops;

 - VoIP handsets (with or without wired desktops attached);

 - Local printers and scanners; and

 - Miscellaneous AV equipment such as Apple TVs or projectors.

 The temptation is to move printers and scanners to wireless connections; however, the supplicants on many such devices are poor and difficult to troubleshoot.
-Furthermore, print traffic tends to be very bursty: long periods of idle followed by short exchanges of large amounts of data.
-Even with a Class of Service or Quality of Service policy in place, printer and scanner access is more reliably handled by a wired connection.
-Miscellaneous devices should also be audited and ideally standardized in terms of preferred connection method, with the primary concern support and maintenance.
+Furthermore, print traffic tends to be very bursty: long periods idle followed by short exchanges large amounts data.
+Even with a Class Service or Quality Service policy in place, printer and scanner access is more reliably handled by a wired connection.
+Miscellaneous devices should also be audited and ideally standardized in terms preferred connection method, with the primary concern support and maintenance.